mschouler/aero-optim/docs/example_smo.md

     pickle.dump(custom_sm, handle)
 ```

-Finally, a full optimization using this surrogate model specified is performed with the `naca_smt.json` configuration file and two additional parameters:
+Finally, a full optimization using this surrogate model is performed with the `naca_smt.json` configuration file and two additional parameters:

 - `"custom_file": "custom_sm.py"` in the `"study"` entry,
 - `"model_file": "output_doe/model.pkl"` in the `"simulator"` entry.